rocodev/theme-generator/README.md

 ### Step2.
 Edit theme

 After the theme was created.
-Your will see folder and files like below:
+Your will see folders and files like below:

 ```
 .